cardano-scaling/pop/scenario.md

   * verifies PR/commit
   * trigger test run

+Q: do we need a "registered" user here?

 ### Certify a release

 * requester: a maintainer of the repo (identified user in the DB)